white92d15b7/Null-Array-Setup/README.md

 ***

 ***Step 6***
-* Enable IPv6 and Private Networking to make the default settings on the script compatible.
+* Enable IPv6 and Private Networking (there is a different cmd listed below for those that prefer IPv4)
 ![Example-OS](https://imgur.com/EYhmnUx.png)
 ***